veebch/twirly/README.md

 # Twirly

 A Infrared (IR) remote-controlled turntable.
 Useful for rotating stuff that you (can't/ are too lazy to) get to.
-You can pick up relatively cheap turntables (slightly more expensive than this DIY version) that do the same thing, but building one is more interesting/ flexible.
+You can pick up relatively cheap turntables (only slightly more expensive than this DIY version) that do the same thing, but building one is more interesting/ flexible.
 For example, if you need to make a high-weight version, this should be a good start, as well as a much cheaper option than that kind of turntable.

 There is ramping (gradually speeding up and slowing down) to avoid the side-effects of a sudden stop/start (things falling over etc).